gitblit-org/gitblit-flowdock-plugin/README.md

 - For the *network/a/b/myrepo.git* repository, the flow would be *network*.
 - For the *test.git* repository, the flow would be the default flow.

+#### flowdock.ticketPayloadGenerator

+By default, the Gitblit-Flowdock plugin will generate standard Gitblit ticket email notifications and inject that into your flow using the Flowdock PUSH API.

+There are two other *experimental* payload generators available.

+- com.gitblit.plugin.flowdock.TicketJiraGenerator

+The *JIRA* generator will format Gitblit Tickets as JIRA issues and use Flowdock's JIRA endpoint.

+- com.gitblit.plugin.flowdock.TicketMessageGenerator

+The *Message* generator will custom format Gitblit Tickets in a way similar to the default *Email* generator.

 ### Usage